 DAVID J. MARKS

-David is a current member of the American Association of Woodturners, Wine Country Woodturners, Baulines Crafts Guild, Sonoma County Woodworkers Association, and of the Furniture Society.
+David is a current member of the American Association of Woodturners, Wine Country Woodturners, and the Sonoma County Woodworkers Association.
 He resides in Santa Rosa, California where he teaches classes in his workshop/studio in addition to working on his own projects.
-He also has traveled and taught extensively throughout the United States, including teaching classes at the Marc Adams School of Woodworking in Indiana 2003 – 2009, the William Ng School of Fine Woodworking in California 2007 – 2008, SWAT Symposium 2007, Utah Woodturning Symposium 2008, guest instructor for the San Diego Fine Woodworkers Association 2010, Orange County Woodworkers Association 2010, Rocky Mountain Woodturners Symposium 2010, America Association of Woodturners (AAW) annual symposium 2010, plus workshops for numerous woodworking and woodturning groups.
+He also has traveled and taught extensively throughout the United States, including teaching classes at the Marc Adams School of Woodworking in Indiana 2003 – 2009, the William Ng School of Fine Woodworking in California 2007 – 2008, SWAT Symposium 2007, Utah Woodturning Symposium 2008, guest instructor for the San Diego Fine Woodworkers Association 2010, Orange County Woodworkers Association 2010, Rocky Mountain Woodturners Symposium 2010, America Association of Woodturners (AAW) annual symposiums 2010, 2013, 2016, the Arrowmont School of Arts & Crafts 2015, plus workshops for numerous woodworking and woodturning groups.
 He has released numerous educational DVDs including Gilding & Chemical Patination, Jigs & Fixtures for Curvilinear Woodworking, which has won a 2007 bronze Telly Award, Scrapers, Bandsawn Veneers, Double Bevel Marquetry, and the WoodWorks DVDs.
-You can see his work at his website www.djmarks.com.
+You can see his work at his website www.djmarks.com

 American Association of Woodturners since 2000

 Baulines Crafts Guild Master Member since 1989; President 1999 & 2000; Board of Directors 1989 – 1995

 Collectors of Wood Art became a member 1998

 Sonoma County Woodworkers Association since 1982; Guild Member since 1983; Chairman 1987 & 1988, Program Director 1989 & 1990